 The Department of Social Services, Division of Child Protection Services has defined procedures in place for the discharge of children from custody/placement.
 The planning that occurs prior to children being discharged from custody/placement depends on the age of the child, the discharge resource and the services that will be needed to support the child in his/her discharge placement.
 Children discharging from custody/placement prior to age 18 may be discharged to their birth parent, relative caregiver, a legal guardian or may be adopted.
 Youth who were in placement upon turning 18 years of age are ready for discharge are eligible for Independent Living Services through the Division of Child Protections Services.
 Youth are involved in planning their exit from the program and are provided financial resources and on-going case management to help ensure success upon discharge.
-Several service agencies such as Volunteers of America also provide services to this client base as they make the transition.
-The additional services provided help to ensure success during this critical time.
+The Department of Social Services utilizes Family Unification Program (FUP) housing vouchers for youth transitioning from state custody through partnership with Pennington County Housing in Rapid City.
+The Coordinated Community Plan that forms the foundations for YHDP usage identified youth existing foster care as special population that has gone underserved.
+As YHDP projects continue their implementation collaboration with DSS will be sought to provide support systems to these youth existing foster care.